R U Crazy

-"R U Crazy" a single by English singer-songwriter, Conor Maynard.
+"R U Crazy" a single by English singer-songwriter Conor Maynard.
 It was released on 4 October 2013.
 The song was written by Maynard, Eagle Eye, and Labrinth, who also produced the song.
 Labrinth also provided a remix of the song, which premiered on the BBC Radio 1 Review Show on 17 September 2013.

 Background

-It was revealed on 22 August 2013, by Maynard via YouTube that his next single is called "R U Crazy" The song was premiered on radio on 26 August, with the accompanying music video being released later that day.
+The song was premiered on radio on 26 August, with the accompanying music video being released later that day.
 Maynard has said that he's "grown up a bit since the first album" and that "the music is going to be slightly different."
 The music video is for an older viewer compared to his past videos.